Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Synthetic Data

-\paragraph{Results and Analysis} Figure~\ref{fig:toy_results} visualizes the forecasting and variance recovery performance, confirming LSG-VAE's fidelity in reconstructing latent heteroscedastic dynamics.
-In the Regime-Switching scenario (a-b), the predicted scale $\hat{\sigma}_t$ tightly tracks the ground-truth step function with high correlation ($\rho=0.985$).
-This precise estimation allows the confidence intervals to exhibit a distinct ``breathing'' behavior—instantly expanding during volatility spikes to encapsulate noise and contracting during stable periods—without distorting the trend prediction.
+Fig.~\ref{fig:toy_results} visualizes the forecasting and variance recovery performance.
+In the Regime-Switching scenario (a-b), the predicted scale $\hat{\sigma}_t$ closely tracks the ground-truth step function with high correlation ($\rho=0.985$).
+This estimation allows the confidence intervals to expand during volatility spikes and contract during stable periods without distorting the trend prediction.
 Similarly, in the Periodic scenario (c-d), the model achieves near-perfect disentanglement ($\rho=0.999$), effectively distinguishing the signal's phase from the cyclic volatility profile.
-Crucially, these results demonstrate that the Location and Scale heads have successfully specialized in their respective roles, transforming the model from a passive curve fitter into an active risk estimator that separates {what is predicted} (trend) from {what is uncertain} (volatility).
+These results show that the volatility dynamics module captures the temporal evolution of uncertainty: the predicted $\hat{\sigma}_t$ transitions smoothly between regimes rather than producing noisy per-step estimates.